ErdalNayir/ErdalNayir/README.md

    - :seedling: Learning Mobile Application Developing with Flutter.

-   - :zap: In my free time, I read articles about back-end technologies and researching about design patterns and software architecture and mobile app development. writing some codes with python
+   - :zap: In my free time, I read articles about back-end technologies and researching about design patterns and software architecture and also mobile app development. writing some codes with python

    -  📈 I have machine learning project at [kaggle](https://www.kaggle.com/erdal002)